scmilee/Defense-Against-The-Dark-Arts/week6.md

-# Week 5- Windows Interals & Kernal Debugging
+# Week 6- Network Security

 ## Ideas

-This week focused on the inner working of windows from boot processes to 32 bit virtual memory layout.
-When discussing this topic, it's almost impossible not to bring up rootkits and bootkits, so that's what our guest speaker Aditya Kapoor did.
-Additonally there was a lot of review regarding Kernal/User memory, process scheduling and Hooking that will be covered briefly.

-#### Review:
+This week we had the pleasure of having two guest speakers from Intel to talk to us about internet security, their names were Ram Venugopalan and Geoffry Cooper.
+A lot was covered this week from principles to types of threats and protection strategies to defend against them.
+First we'll discuss the attacks then how to defend against them, and then go over a firewall policy example.

+### Threats:
+Threats on the internet are everywhere, but we can split them into two main catagories.
+The first are threats that are on the internet, these threats include worms, botnets, resource theft and recon/espionage.
+The second catagory is threats that are from the internet, and this includes things like DDOS attacks, MitM attacks, Morris worms, Stack Overflow etc. Given the sheer magnitude of threats on/from the internet I'll be going my two favorite from each sector.

-- **Processes/Threads**- a process is a running piece of software, and a thread is the smallest piece of execution for a process.
+**DDOS**- a process is a running piece of software, and a thread is the smallest piece of execution for a process.
 Threads from the same parent process all share the same virtual address parents, but processes do not.
 Processes are shceduled to run by the cpu through a variety of different methods from round-robin scheduling to lottery-scheduling.

-- **User/Kernel Memory**- User memory is available to processes running in user space, and in turn is very restricted in what it can do in terms of execution, reading other memory etc. On the other hand kernel memory has access to all of the devices memory and hardware, making it quite a big deal if it's every compromised.
+**MitM**- User memory is available to processes running in user space, and in turn is very restricted in what it can do in terms of execution, reading other memory etc. On the other hand kernel memory has access to all of the devices memory and hardware, making it quite a big deal if it's every compromised.

-- **Hooking**- is at its very core, just intercepting or "hooking" into function calls, module loading,sys-calls, hardware events(keystrokes, mouse movements) etc.
+**Arp Cache Poisoning**- is at its very core, just intercepting or "hooking" into function calls, module loading,sys-calls, hardware events(keystrokes, mouse movements) etc.

-### Malicious Kits:
+### Defenses:
 **RootKits**- Rootkits are pieces of malware that have the over-arching goal of conealing themselves from the users and system of the device, while also having root permissions in a system.
 They are most commonly found on Windows-32 Bit devices due to complications when trying to infect 64 bit systems.
 A rootkit infects usually through one of these three ways:
 - exploits in the kernel.
 - bypassing or stealing valid driver signature checks.